 First image credit – Marketing Edinburgh

 The Edinburgh Festival Fringe (official name) happens every year in August and runs alongside the Edinburgh International Festival.
-In 2021 the Edinburgh Fringe will run from 6th – 30th August.
+In 2023, the Edinburgh Fringe will run from the 4th to the 28th August.

 Fun fact: it’s called the Festival Fringe because it was set up as an alternative to the International Festival and it ran “on the fringe” of the festival.